oniani/covid-19-chatbot/README.md

 ## Chatbot

-Once you have downloaded the model, make a directory called `model` and put the model inside this directory.
+Once you have downloaded the model, and put the model inside the `models` directory.
 Afterward, to run the chatbot, execute the sequence of commands shown below.

 ```sh
 git clone https://github.com/oniani/covid-19-chatbot